yichunzhao/authentication-usingDabase/README.md

 **PasswordEncorder** and **UserDetailsService**

 The key is to implement the **UserDetailsService** to access a database, and load the **UserDetails** by its **UserName**.

+## Using custom login/logout form

+So far we are using the default login and logout form provided by Spring security.
+We may also config our own login and logout templates.